7J647/React-Employee-Directory/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;[7)&nbsp;Questions](#questions)

 ## Description:
-This project uses React to do an API call that generates a list of fictional employees and incorporates a search bar function to search for specific employees.
+This project uses React to do an API call that generates a list of fictional employees and incorporates a search bar function to search for specific employees along with a sort button to sort them alphabetically by first name.
 ## Installation:
 Run NPM install and then type NPM run start in the terminal, after first cloning the github repo.
 ## Usage: